nocturn9x/asyncevents/README.md

     asyncio.run(main())
 ```

-__Note__: This example showed that the event names match the functions' names: this is just for explanatory purposes!
+__Note__: This example showed that the event names match the functions' names, but this is just for explanatory purposes!
 It's not compulsory for your event and their respective handlers' names to match.
 You can also register as many
 functions you want for the same or multiple events and asyncevents will call them all when one of them is fired.
 For more usage examples (until the documentation is done), check out the tests directory or read the source code: